 A culminating point has been reached.
 With the USD Index being backed up by solid fundamentals, can gold hold the line?

 Have you ever noticed how often the language of war is used in finance and economics articles?
 A given company is on the defensive or the offensive, a stock is pushing forward, something else is rallying, positions are being taken… who will fire first?
-It’s the case of continuous push and pull factors that makes military strategies and concepts relevant in the subject of money.
+It’s the case of continuous push and pull factors that makes military strategies and concepts relevant to the subject of money.

 Now, when it comes to gold and the USD Index, it’s not the great battle of our time (in reference to today’s title), as Gandalf explained to Pippin in The Lord of the Rings, but it’s a battle, nonetheless.
 For the yellow metal, it could even be the deep breath before the plunge.
 We’ll soon find out.